 Tips for HMO Property Investors

 HMO investment is popular because it typically generates higher yields, but for inexperienced landlords, HMOs are a minefield.
-If you are thinking about investing in an HMO or would like to add one to an existing property portfolio, read on.
+If you are considering investing in an HMO or want to add one to an existing property portfolio, read on.

 What are HMOs?